 Georgia Code Section 51-11-7 states that the accused can still recover a percentage of the damages even when they are partially to blame for the accident.
 The awarded amount to the accused can be reduced based on his or her percentage of fault.
 And you should seek compensation even if you think that contributed to the crash.
 Talk to our attorneys and find out if your case is worth pursuing.

-How Can An Atlanta Motorcycle Accident Attorney Help Me?
+How Can An Atlanta Motorcycle Accident Lawyer Help Me?

 A motorbike crash is very different from the typical vehicle accident.
 Note that even your insurer might assume that you are at fault.
 The incident can have a traumatic impact on your life.
 The injuries can go beyond the physical level.
 You can incur a head injury that results in mental damage.
 You can sustain a neck or back injury that results in temporary or permanent paralysis.